Sugarloaf: no picnic

 British newspapers described the battle as ‘a raid.’
 Allsop wasn’t impressed:

-General Haking in his official report falsely stated; that the German wire and defenses had been destroyed prior to the advance, and, the infantry had a “clear run” to the enemy trenches[!]:
+General Haking in his official report stated that the German wire and defences had been destroyed prior to the advance, and, the infantry had a “clear run” to the enemy trenches:

 With two trained divisions the position would have been a gift after the artillery bombardment.

 Haking blamed the ‘newness’ Australian regiments for the attacks failing.
-He accused the British 61st Division for ‘not [being] sufficiently imbued with the offensive spirit.’9
+He accused the British 61st Division for ‘not [being] sufficiently imbued with the offensive spirit.’8

 I think the attack, although it failed, has done both Divisions a great deal of good [author’s emphasis].